Low Pay, High Skill: The Economics of Prison Labour in Telangana

 Shifting from "offender" to "artisan" rebuilds purpose.
 Psychological research from the American Psychological Association notes that this identity reconstruction reduces hopelessness, fostering optimism.

 [Include Photograph: Inmates Engaged in Tailoring and Carpentry – A vibrant image showing focused prisoners at sewing machines and woodworking benches, symbolising hope and productivity.
-Credit: Telangana Prisons Department archives.]
+Courtesy of: Telangana Prisons Department archives.

 The mind suffers most in prison, but labour offers solace.
 Studies confirm structured work alleviates psychological distress, with benefits extending post-release.

 Daily routines curb idleness, reducing infractions by 40% in participating inmates, per OJP findings.
-This stability mirrors free-world life, easing transition.
+By replicating free-world routines, this stability supports a smoother reintegration process.

 Producing tangible results—like crafted items—instils pride.
 Corporate Accountability Lab highlights how this counters low self-worth, vital for mental resilience.